Lorite/lorite-personal-learning-ros2/README.md

 3. Launch the gazebo server: `ros2 launch gazebo_ros gzserver.launch.py verbose:=true`
 4. Launch the gazebo client: `ros2 launch gazebo_ros gzclient.launch.py verbose:=true`

 A common issue is having the port already in use.
 You can check by running `ps` on the command line and looking for the gazebo server process.
-If you see it, you can kill it with `kill <pid>`.
+If you see it, you can kill it with `kill <pid>`

+# Thoughts on using colcon vs bazel

+- It was interesting trying colcon for the first time, but I found it much more tedious than bazel.
+The need of building before running a launch file is a bit annoying.
+I also found that the build times were much longer than with bazel.
+Defining the dependencies in the package.xml and CMakeLists.txt files was also a bit annoying.

+# TODO

+- [ ] Check https://github.com/ErickKramer/ros2_with_vscode for ideas on how to improve the Dev Container.